4c3x5u/portfolio_goteam/README.md

 4. Run the app.
     - `yarn start` or `npm start`

 That's it!
-If all your environment variables checks out and you have followed the instructions, the frontend app must now be running at *http://localhost:3000*, and the backend app at *http://localhost:8000*.
+If all your environment variables check out and you have followed the instructions, the frontend app must now be running at *http://localhost:3000*, and the backend app at *http://localhost:8000*.

 ## Running the Tests
 There are 200+ tests inside the backend project, which you can run by executing `python manage.py test main.tests` from the *backend* directory while the virtual environment is active.